ZahinAbrar/ZahinAbrar.github.io/_pages/about.md

 Before joining Arizona State University, I obtained my MSc in Electrical Engineering from Utah State University (USU) in 2019, where I was supervised by [Professor Dr. Rose Qingyang Hu](https://engineering.usu.edu/ece/faculty-sites/rose-hu/research).
 I also actively worked with [Professor Dr. Le Thanh Tan](https://sites.google.com/site/thanhtantp?pli=1), who was then a post doc at USU.
 During my time at USU, my research was focused towards developing algorithms at the intersection of deep learning and statistical signal processing.
 I completed my undergraduate from Islamic University of Technology in 2014.

+*I am looking for internship in summer 2023.*

 <!-- Research Interests
 ======
 Deep Learning, Recommendation systems, Statstical Machine Learning, Big Data Analytics, Graphical Models, and Information thoery.